oigbokwe73/Powerbi-Reporting/README.md

 ```

 ---

-Would you like to **display this in a Power BI card or matrix with conditional formatting** for age buckets?

 Here are the **detailed step-by-step instructions to connect Power BI to ServiceNow** using the **ServiceNow REST API**, so you can import and report on data like Incidents, Changes, and Problems.